 Flashfood

 According to Second Harvest, almost 60% (35.5 million metric tonnes) of food produced in Canada is wasted annually.
 Roughly 32% (1.2 million tonnes) is still edible.
-The app informs users about local food nearing its best before date, often discounted by 50% or more.
-While some items may only be usable for a day or two, others can last for weeks – especially if frozen or cooked.
+This app informs users about local food in surplus or nearing its best before date, discounted by 50% or more.
+While some items should be consumed within a day or two, others can last for weeks – especially if frozen or cooked.
 The Flashfood app enables food stores to sell food that would otherwise be thrown out, while reducing their carbon footprint.
 Consumers are able buy food that they would otherwise deem too expensive.

 Background